sweet-tooth-clojure/frontend/doc/internals.md

 adapter that comes bundled with Sweet Tooth.
 It uses routes to update the request by adding `:uri` to `opts`.

+### TODO

+- how to handle offline
+- how to handle local storage
+- ideal would be to handle sync impl details at a lower level perhaps each "resource" can have a different sync strategy

 ## Routes

 * Backend routes
 * URL routes

+### TODO